Koumbaya/wumpus/README.md

 7. **Advanced**:
    - In advanced mode, you must kill the wumpus then find your way out of the level by finding a key and its door!
+   - You might also find clues about your environment...

 **Notes**: Small difference with the original game :
 It would only move 1 cave, which was kind of easier (to relocate) but less forgetfull (it would have a 1/3 chance of eating you unless you backtracked 1 room).